Menopause symptoms: here’s what you need to know.

 I can’t say it enough.
 Women’s experience of menopause is incredibly individual, so duration of symptoms is very variable.
 I see women who are symptomatic then they get bit better, then out of the blue they get symptoms again.
 Some suffer for weeks and months, others for several years, others not at all.

-Henpicked: Given that many of us have seen you on Embarrassing Bodies, what symptoms would you say women are most embarrassed about?
+Henpicked: Given that many of us have seen you on Embarrassing Bodies, what would you say women are most embarrassed about?

 Dr Dawn Harper: There’s no doubt that women are getting much better at talking about their symptoms.
 But the two which they don’t tend to like discussing are vaginal dryness and incontinence.
 Around half of menopausal or post menopausal women suffer from dryness.